parris/iz/README.md

 then you can provide not_* in the error_messages object to return a custom error.

     var errors = {
-        between: "Is not between, please fix",
+        between: 'Is not between, please fix',
-        not_between: "Value must be between!",
+        not_between: 'Value must be between!',
-        int: "Not an int!!!",
+        int: 'Not an int!!!',
-        multiple: "This is terrible and you should fix it" }
+        multiple: 'This is terrible and you should fix it' }
-    iz("Bob", errors).between(2, 15).int().multiple(5);
+    iz('Bob', errors).between(2, 15).int().multiple(5);

 You don't need to use the chained notation.
 Alternatively you could call the functions more simply: